OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ### Addressing cell's context parameter

-In some cases you'll need to get the address of the cell that invoked your custom function.
+In some cases you need to get the address of the cell that invoked your custom function.
 This is useful in the following types of scenarios:

 - Formatting ranges: Use the cell's address as the key to store information in [AsyncStorage](/office/dev/add-ins/excel/custom-functions-runtime#storing-and-accessing-data).
 Then, use [onCalculated](/javascript/api/excel/excel.worksheet#oncalculated) in Excel to load the key from `AsyncStorage`.
 - Displaying cached values: If your function is used offline, display stored cached values from `AsyncStorage` using `onCalculated`.